Shahinur-Rahman71/MERN-CRUD-Application/README.md

 4) Nodejs
 ##
-In this application at first user must be registered. when user login this application then other feature will be available. some feature are create,reade,update and delete.
+In this application at first user must be registered. when user login this application then other feature will be available. some feature are create,read,update and delete.